 With 2.3 million passengers in 2016, Split Airport is served by domestic, international, regular and low-cost airlines offering direct flights to numerous European cities and connections around the globe.

-- For Croatia, Estonian & Lufthansa airlines you may register not earlier than 24 hours, not later than one hour, prior to scheduled flight;
+- For Croatian & Estonian airlines, and Lufthansa you may register not earlier than 24 hours, not later than one hour, prior to scheduled flight;

 - For Sandinavian Airlines you can register not earlier than 12 hours, and not later than one hour, prior to scheduled flight;